Los Angeles Daily News: Van Nuys News (1911–1981)

-In 1953, the newspaper was renamed the Van Nuys News and Valley Green Sheet.
-The front page was produced on green newsprint.
-During this period, the newspaper was delivered four times a week for free to readers in 14 zoned editions in the San Fernando Valley.
+In 1953, the paper was renamed the Van Nuys News and Valley Green Sheet.
+During this period, the paper was delivered for free to readers in 14 zoned editions in the San Fernando Valley.
+The News expanded to three days a week in 1954, and four days in 1959.
+A few years later the paper expanded coverage to the Conejo, Simi and Santa Clarita valleys.